-Many Icelanders will be familiar with the books Gullkjölurinn (The Golden Keel) and Skriðan (Landslide), which have enjoyed great popularity here amongst others by the same author.
-Desmond Bagley, the author, is currently visiting this country with his wife to research material for the eighth book, which is set in Iceland.
+Many Icelanders will be familiar with the books Gullkjölurinn (The Golden Keel) and Skriðan (Landslide), which have enjoyed great popularity here along with others by the same author.
+Desmond Bagley, the author, is currently visiting Iceland with his wife to research material for the eighth book, which is set to take place in Iceland.

-“I am very impressed by the finish of the Icelandic version of the books”, said Bagley, “but I can not say that for all versions”.
+“I am very impressed by the finish of the Icelandic editions of my books”, said Bagley, “but I cannot say that about all the editions.”

-Bagley’s books have since been translated into 15 languages.
-Four of them have already been translated into Icelandic and published; Gullkjölurinn (The Golden Keel), Fjallavirkið (High Citadel), Fellibylur (Wyatt’s Hurricane) and Skriðan (Landslide) and the fifth Víveróbréfið (The Vivero Letter) is in press and will be released in the fall, by ‘Suðri’ the publisher of the Icelandic version of the Bagley’s books.
-The sixth book is coming out in the original language at the moment and is called The Spoilers.
+Bagley’s books have been translated into 15 languages.
+Four of them have already been published in Icelandic; Gullkjölurinn (The Golden Keel), Fjallavirkið (High Citadel), Fellibylur (Wyatt’s Hurricane) and Skriðan (Landslide) and the fifth Víveróbréfið (The Vivero Letter) is in print and will be published this autumn, by ‘Suðri’ the publisher of the Icelandic versions of Bagley’s books.
+The sixth book is currently being published in the original language and is called The Spoilers.
 The seventh book takes place mostly in Antarctica, it is still under construction.
-“I’m ready to write the first four chapters for the sixth time, and it is hoped that they will be okay for the seventh time”, Bagley says laughing.
+“I’ve written the first four chapters six times, and I hope they will be okay for the seventh time,” Bagley says laughing.

-The eighth book in set to some extent in Iceland, as noted above.
-“Iceland is a very unusual country,” says Bagley with a smile, “It is also helpful, because few people live here, so if I should write some nonsense, then nobody knows what is right, except in Iceland”.
+The eighth book is to take place to some extent in Iceland, as stated earlier.
+“Iceland is a very unusual country,” says Bagley, and then jokes: “It is also an advantage how few people live here, so if I were to write some nonsense, then nobody knows the right thing, except Icelanders.”

-Bagley and his wife leave here on Saturday to go to London, but said they really want to come back and stay for longer.
+Bagley and his wife leave for London on Saturday, but say they definitely want to come back here and stay longer.

-Image Caption: Desmond Bagley and his wife observe the Icelandic version of Fjallavirkið (High Citadel).
+Image Caption: Desmond Bagley and his wife inspect the Icelandic version of Fjallavirkið (High Citadel).
 Tíminn Image – GE.